mjamilasfihani/BHPGenerator/README.md

 Note : change default with `parser('your_view_name')` will use parser feature (basic) in CI 4 and has simillar param with the default.
 You can also use `blade('your_view_name')` if you want to use blade version.

-Blade library by https://github.com/EFTEC/BladeOne | Default assets by https://getbootstrap.com/
+Blade library by https://github.com/EFTEC/BladeOne and Default assets by https://getbootstrap.com/